Exceptional In Home Dementia Care Examples: Hugs not Drugs

-Mia’s short term memory loss meant she had forgotten where she was heading and why, so I introduced Mia to Verlie and they had a friendly chat.
+Mia’s short term memory difficulties meant she had forgotten where she was heading and why, so I introduced Mia to Nurse Verlie, our Managing Director and they had a friendly chat.

 Most people would not realise Mia was living with a form of dementia because she presented so well physically and she made such good social conversation, as long as she was leading it.
 However in the afternoon she suffered terribly from Sundowning.

-She experienced extremely “distressing anxiety” where she became very agitated from fear, exhaustion and, if not properly supported, she would sob for lengthy periods.
+Mia experienced extremely “distressing anxiety” where she became very agitated and if not properly supported, she would sob for lengthy periods.

 Let’s take a quick look at some recent Australian research.